Brown butter-mushroom orecchiette

-Crispy and cheesy on the outside, saucy and molten on the inside – lasagne is a no-brainer choice when it comes to chasing away the chill from our bellies.
-This recipe in particular comes from acclaimed Fitzroy eatery Alimentari and its stellar cookbook of the same name, so this recipe is legit.
+Crispy and cheesy on the outside, saucy and molten on the inside – lasagne is a no-brainer choice when it comes to satisfying our bellies and our tastebuds.
+This particular recipe comes from acclaimed Fitzroy eatery Alimentari and its stellar cookbook of the same name, so this recipe is legit.
 For this dish, you’ll be layering a lovingly simmered combo of pork mince, fennel seeds, wine and tomato with pasta sheets and a buttery bechamel sauce.
 Plonk this down in front of a group of dinner guests and bask in the adulation – this is a certified crowd pleaser.

 Lemon poppy seed cream pasta with oyster mushrooms and asparagus

-While this number strikes a perfect balance between creamy moreishness and zesty punch, it also ticks a few extra boxes – it’s meat free and can also be whipped up in the summer months.
+While this number strikes a perfect balance between creamy moreishness and zesty punch, it also ticks a few extra boxes – it’s meat free and can also be whipped up at any time of year.
 A light lemony twist cuts through the creaminess and tantalises tastebuds, while the asparagus and spinach add a pop of colour to the mix.
 The recipe also offers up some handy tricks for budding cooks, including cooking the pasta in vegetable broth – and melting the cheese in it too!

 Image: Killing Thyme